AMT85/TFR-AMT-A2/ReadMe.md

 2014-08-014 by Valeriy

 - released version 1.1 by Dimitry and Valeriy
-- see internal ChangeLog for dwtails
+- see internal ChangeLog for details
 - fixed problems with BIS patch 1.63

 * do not forget use the AMT85-sync tool to update the new version 1.1